maciejg-git/litewind-alpine-documentation/components/notify.md

 ### Notify container position

 Notify container does not have any classes by default apart from `fixed` position.
-You should add few basic tailwind classes in order to set it up:
+You should add few basic tailwind classes on the main element in order to set it up:

 - `top-*` , `bottom-*`, `left-*` or `right-*` to place it in desired position,
 - `w-*` class to set width of notifications,